 If you have the Marriott Bonvoy app, click on the “Account” button, and then look for the “Lifetime status” bar.

 Click on “View Progress” to see a detailed breakdown of your progress towards Lifetime Status.

 The benefits with Marriott Bonvoy‘s elite status program range from negligible to very valuable.
 Until you reach Platinum Elite status, the benefits aren’t necessarily too worthwhile.

-By staying consistently at Marriott hotels, and by supplementing your stays with extra elite qualifying nights from co-branded credit cards, obtaining Platinum Elite status or higher should be within the grasp of most savvy travellers.
+By simply holding a credit card, or by staying consistently at Marriott hotels and supplementing your stays with extra elite qualifying nights from co-branded credit cards, obtaining Platinum Elite status or higher should be within the grasp of most savvy travellers.